November 30th

 Commentary:

 Convenience and scholarship do not go hand in hand...
 If one goes east, the other goes west!
-One who is longing for learning and yearning for knowledge cannot afford to have comforts.
+One who longs to learn and yearns for knowledge cannot afford to bask in comfort.
 A student should work towards learning more every minute of the day.
-His thoughts and deeds should always be oriented towards achieving a higher goal.
+His thoughts and deeds should always be oriented toward achieving a higher goal.
 Only then, can one be called a true student!

-When presented with a choice, the seeker of knowledge chooses to pursue the path of knowledge as against choosing the option that gives momentary pleasures.
+When presented with a choice, the seeker of knowledge chooses to pursue the path of knowledge as against choosing something that gives momentary pleasure.
+If hard work is his weapon, success will be his slave.

 pada vigrahaH: